 From 1970-1974.
 I was a member of Cradle, an originals band in New England.
-We wrote some good songs, but we never got the big break we hoped for, so we went our separate ways.
+We wrote and recorded some good songs, but we never got the big break we hoped for, so we went our separate ways.
 I decided to become an attorney, and I practiced law for a long time.